StormTrooper/Atarireader/README.md

 In the future, I would definitely see if I could find a taller connector with better pin spacing.

-##Serial Dump Software
+## Serial Dump Software

 You can find the serial dump software, which gets loaded into the Arduino, at `Atarireader/Atarireader.ino`.
-Note that because the hardware design overloads the RX pin, you will be unable to load this into the Arduino if a cartridge is plugged in.

-Once running, the serial dump software counts backwards from 10 on the serial port — time to let you plug in a cartridge and start up an app to capture the serial port on your desktop — before dumping ROM content.

-##Serial Capture
+## Serial Capture

 You can capture the ROM dump using the Arduino IDE's serial monitor (and copy/paste into a text file) or by using a serial terminal emulator such as Minicom.

-##Reassembly Software
+## Reassembly Software

 The `reassemble.rb` script will take a capture file and translate it into a binary file.

-##Future Design Considerations
+## Future Design Considerations

 This project was built on a workbench in an afternoon as a proof-of-concept.
 If I wanted to do a more formal job with this design I would look toward the following: